Time Out says

 Where La Panchina really shines, though, is the dough.
 The crisp base a la Romana (or Marche, the region from which Mochi hails) is the sort of thing that has crust fanatics falling over themselves.
 It’s been proofed for up to two days, so you don’t leave the place with a bloated pizza belly.
 The classic Margherita (fresh tomato, mozz and a baby basil leaf per slice) is a downright steal ($18), and another $3 will get you a zhuzhed-up version topped with bufala mozzarella instead.

 The more toppings-heavy pies retain their crisp crusts and have a really pleasing sauce-to-cheese-to-bits-to-crust ratio.
-The diavola ($22) is just the right amount of spicy with sliced chillies and salami although the napoletana.
+The diavola ($22) is just the right amount of spicy with sliced chillies and salami.
 If you fancy going off piste, try one of the blackboard specials – all named after locals, such as the ‘Gemma’ (sundried tomato, pesto, olives, provolone, arugula).
 Or order a chef’s special – conjured up on the spot, a one-off surprise pie just for you.

 La Panchina hasn’t yet drawn the throngs that some of its competitors do – likely due to the hidden location.
 That will change once word gets out.
 Need any further convincing?
 La Panchina’s gluten-free pizza base is so nice you can barely tell it's gluten free, lacking the cardboard character of so many GF pizzas.
 Their gelato offering is small but the proper Italian stuff (yes, we know Messina’s just a couple of blocks away, but trust us and try the pistachio).
 And the clincher?
 It’s BYOB.